nus-cs2113-AY2324S1/ip/README.md

-# Rene User Guide
+# Jarvis User Guide

-Welcome to Rene TaskBot!
+Welcome to Jarvis TaskBot!
-Rene is a Java app for managing your daily tasks, optimized for use via a Command Line Interface (CLI).
+Jarvis is a Java app for managing your daily tasks, optimized for use via a Command Line Interface (CLI).
 Given below are instructions on how to use it.

 ❗ `Prerequisites:` Ensure you have Java 11 installed in your Computer.